UOB-AI/UOB-AI.github.io/pages/jupyterlab.md

 In the partition field you can write the partition name that you want to use.
 Available partitions can be fetched using the `sinfo` command.

 Please specify the maximum time you need the lab to run.
-If yo you finish early, please delete the session to free the resources.
+If you finish early, please delete the session to free the resources.

 Click on the `Connect to Jupyter` button to open the Jupyter Lab interface in your browser.